Asad-94/Image-Description-Generation-Using-Google-Gemini-Pro-Model/readme.md

 ### Important:

-It is better to have Python version 3.9.0 or greater to be installed to create this application.
+Remember to have Python version greater than 3.9 installed in the system to create this application.

 First you must run the following commands to install relevant libraries and versions: